Is e-learning a temporary phenomenon?

 - Scenarios in which the learner is routed through the course according to decisions that they make

-- Quizzes in various forms, relatively passive as well as fully interactive
+- Quizzes in various forms, relatively passive as well as being fully interactive

 - Links to further online information